On the automorphisms group of the asymptotic pants complex of an infinite surface of genus zero: Definitions and statements

-\begin{definition} A compact sub-surface $\Sn \subset \surf$ (of genus zero with $n$ boundary components) is {\em admissible} if its boundary is contained in the standard pants decomposition $E$.
-The level of a compact sub-surface is the number $n$ of its boundary components. \end{definition}
+\begin{definition} A compact sub-surface $\Sn \subset \surf$ (of genus zero with $n$ boundary components) is {\em almost admissible} if its boundary is contained in the standard pants decomposition $E$.
+The {\em level} of a compact sub-surface is the number $n$ of its boundary components. \end{definition}

+Observe that any almost admissible sub-surface $\Sn\subset \surf$ inherits a (standard) rigid structure by restricting the standard rigid structure.

+\begin{definition} Consider an almost admissible sub-surface $\Sn \subset \surf$ endowed with an arbitrary rigid structure.
+We say that the rigid sub-surface $\Sn$ is {\em quasi-admissible} if the seams of $\Sn$ have the same endpoints as the seams of the standard rigid structure $E$ on $\surf-\Sn$, so that we can glue together the seams of $\Sn$ with the seams of the standard rigid structure on $\surf-\Sn$ to obtain a prerigid structure on $\surf$.
+The visible side of $\surf$ induced from $\Sn$ is the one containing the visible side of $\Sn$.
+If the trace of this visible side on $\surf-\Sn$ coincides with the trace of the visible side of the standard rigid structure $E$ we say that the rigid sub-surface $\Sn$ is {\em admissible}. \end{definition}

-\begin{definition} Let $f$ be a homeomorphism of $\surf$.
-One says that $f$ is {\em rigid} if it stabilizes the standard rigid structure, meaning that it maps the standard pants decomposition $E$ into itself, the seams into the seams, the visible side into the visible side.
+\begin{definition} Let $f$ be a homeomorphism of $\surf$, endowed with some rigid structure.
+One says that $f$ is {\em almost-rigid} if it stabilizes the pants decomposition underlying the rigid structure.
+Further, $f$ is {\em quasi-rigid} if it maps the pants decomposition into itself and the seams into the seams.
+If moreover $f$ sends the visible side into the visible side, then $f$ is said to be {\em rigid}. \end{definition}